-4. Orders for the issue and redemption of units received by the Company or the custodian at or before 1:30 PM CET ("the order acceptance deadline") on a valuation date are processed on the basis of the net asset value per unit on the next valuation date.
-Orders received by the Company or the custodian after 1:30 PM CET are processed on the basis of the net asset value per unit on the valuation date immediately following that next valuation date.
+4. Orders for the issue and redemption of units received by the Company or the custodian at or before 4:00 PM CET ("the order acceptance deadline") on a valuation date are processed on the basis of the net asset value per unit on the next valuation date.
+Orders received by the Company or the custodian after 4:00 PM CET are processed on the basis of the net asset value per unit on the valuation date immediately following that next valuation date.

-Fees and expenses
+Article 31 Fees and expenses

-1. The Company shall be paid a fee from the UCITS fund for each day of the fiscal year in the amount of 1/365 (1/366 in a leap year) of 1.4% of the net asset value (cf. article 18 (1) of the General Terms and Conditions of Investment) as the all-in fee.
+1. The Company shall be paid a fee from the UCITS fund for each day of the fiscal year in the amount of 1/365 (1/366 in a leap year) of: